ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/cpp/barrier-callback/index.md

                           weak_ptr_factory_.GetWeakPtr(), std::move(callback)));
     ```

-    Here we want to handle the final results from `GrabWindowSnapshotAsyncPNG()`
+    Here we want to handle the final results from `GrabWindowSnapshotAsPNG()`
     all at once using the `OnAllScreenshotsTaken()` function.

-2. Gather each result from `GrabWindowSnapshotAsyncPNG()`, move it into the
+2. Gather each result from `GrabWindowSnapshotAsPNG()`, move it into the
     callback storage:

     ```
     for (aura::Window* root_window : all_windows) {
       gfx::Rect rect = root_window->bounds();
-      ui::GrabWindowSnapshotAsyncPNG(
+      ui::GrabWindowSnapshotAsPNG(
           root_window, rect,
           base::BindOnce(OnOneScreenshotTaken, barrier_callback));
     }